take-cheeze/texts/Document.md

 * [syntax reference](http://daringfireball.net/projects/markdown/syntax)
 * Popular in many wikis
 * [Github Flavored Markdown](https://help.github.com/articles/github-flavored-markdown)
-  * In Github it can be used anywhere.
+  * In Github it can be used almost anywhere.
 * [Using `|` in table.](https://github.com/gitlabhq/gitlabhq/issues/1238)

 ## Media Wiki